CallumRG/lessoncraft.ai/Daily Scrum/Mar 15.md

 ## Mar 15, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: Finished search implementation and UI changes
-- What was in my way:
+- What was in my way: n/a
-- What will I do today:
+- What will I do today: Finish Test cases and report

 Kaitlyn:
 - What did I do yesterday: Code update on profile chaging password